djezhei/freevpnbot/README.md

+# freeVPN

-Free temporary access to the proxy server via Telegram.
+Free telegram bot for obtaining a key to connect to a proxy server using VLESS protocol.